iter8-tools/iter8/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Is your feature request related to a problem?
 Please describe.**
-A clear and concise description of what problem will be solved by this feature.
+A clear and concise description of the problem that will be solved by this feature.

 **Why is the feature useful for Iter8 users?**
 How will this feature add value to Iter8 users and improve Iter8 experiments.